markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 - Simple models are easier to interpret
 - Shorter training times
 - Enhanced generalization by reducing overfitting
-- Easier to implement by s developers -> Model production
+- Easier to implement by software developers -> Model production
+- Reduced risk of data errors during model use
+- Data redundancy

 But the way that we select features to begin with.